vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 in that domain.
 TeX is a fantastic tool for their job and mentors will commonly teach their students how to use the tool to get the job done.
-However, newcomers to TeX are rarely -- if ever -- given a good education on what all the different players: what goes into getting them from introduction to installation to a finished product.
+However, newcomers to TeX are rarely -- if ever -- given a good education on all the different players -- what goes into getting them from introduction to installation to a finished product.
 I hope this article will answer some of these questions you never knew you had.

 From the simple to the sublime, we will cover <!-- engines, formats, packages and modules, editors, helper tools, build tools,